 This is a surefire way to bid adieu to any revenue from your campaign, or even from your sender IP in some cases.

 There is a myriad of reasons that can cause this.

 Your emails could have ended in the spam folder.
 Or worse, your entire operation, blacklisted.

-To make sure you prevent issues like these from interfering with your campaigns, you need some serious email deliverability skills and habits.
+To make sure you prevent issues like these from interfering with your campaigns, you need to follow email deliverability best practices.

 That’s why if you:

 - Send millions of emails every month.

 - Feel like the results of your email campaigns could be better.